University of North Carolina: Initial Consolidation

-Consolidation continued
+1971 to present

 In 1971, North Carolina passed legislation bringing into the University of North Carolina all 16 public institutions that confer bachelor's degrees.
 This latest round of consolidation gave each constituent school its own chancellor and board of trustees.
 In 1985, the North Carolina School of Science and Mathematics, the nation's first public residential high school for gifted students, was declared an affiliated school of the university.
 In 2007, the high school became a full member of the university.

-Protocols during the COVID-19 pandemic

-In March 2020, due to the COVID-19 pandemic, the UNC System shut down in-person instruction at all of its campuses indefinitely.
-In an unprecedented move to limit the spread of the disease, institutions were asked to remove as many students from on-campus housing as possible, implement remote work wherever practical, and to transition to distance education.
+Beginning with the 2026-27 academic year, the UNC system lowered its minimum ACT score for admission from 19 to 17.